mermaid-js/mermaid/docs/n00b-gettingStarted.md

 Thanks to the growing popularity of mermaid, many plugins already exist which incorporate a mermaid renderer.
 An extensive list can be found [here](integrations.md).

-One example is the [Atom plugin](https://atom.io/packages/atom-mermaid) for mermaid.

-Another example is the [Atlassian Confluence mermaid plugin](https://marketplace.atlassian.com/apps/1214124/mermaid-plugin-for-confluence?hosting=server&tab=overview)
+One example in the list is the [Atlassian Confluence mermaid plugin](https://marketplace.atlassian.com/apps/1214124/mermaid-plugin-for-confluence?hosting=server&tab=overview)

 When the mermaid plugin is installed on a Confluence server, one can insert a mermaid object into any Confluence page.
 # Here is a step by step process for using the mermaid-Confluence plugin: